arcus-azure/arcus.webapi/docs/features/logging.md

 The `RequestTrackingMiddleware` class can be added to the <span>ASP.NET</span> Core pipeline to log all received HTTP requests.
 The requests by this middleware component are logged through the `ILogger` implementations that are configured inside the project.

-The HTTP request headers and request body are by default logged.
+The HTTP request headers are logged by default, except certain security headers are by default omitted: `Authentication`, `X-Api-Key` and `X-ARR-ClientCert`.
+The HTTP request body is not logged by default.
+See [configuration](#configuration) for more details.

 **Example**